Cabin

 The Burrow is hike-in and off-grid.
 You should be prepared to carry everything you take in and out on your back.
 In winter you can walk the packed trail to the cabin without issue.
 Snowshoes (free with your stay) or backcountry skis are recommended to traverse the snow on the lake and beyond.

-After parking at the trailhead, guests take the .2-mile path as it gently meanders through woods of spruce, aspen and white pine before arriving at The Burrow.
+After parking at the trailhead near our home, guests take the .2-mile path as it gently meanders through woods of spruce, aspen and white pine before arriving at The Burrow.
 The lake is another 200 feet through the forest.

 The Burrow is powered by the sun and heated with propane and wood, but still offers many modern amenities including internet.
 Visiting in the summer is carefree and requires little to no monitoring of the cabin's off-grid systems.
 A visit in the winter however will require you to monitor battery power levels and burn wood to keep the cabin at a comfortable temperature in addition to a vented, propane heater.